EmbeddedOS/embeddedos.github.io/_posts/2025-01-19-understand-initrd.md

 I have other blog that goes into the rootfs and building a simplest one, take a look here: [building rootfs](/posts/2025-01-19-building_a_rootfs).

 Back to the `initrd` concept, let's summarize, this rootfs will be loaded into RAM for temporary and as a part of booting flow. *temporary* means finally we still need to load the real one?.
 So the questions are why we need to load a temporary rootfs into RAM? why don't we mount the real rootfs and using it directly?
-Let's go to next section to find out the answers.
+Let's go to the next section to find out the answers.

 ## 2. Why we need `initrd`?